Rohland/barky/README.md

 **Audit trail**

-Every mute and unmute made through Slack is recorded - who asked, what they said, which alerts were affected and until when - and kept for 30 days.
+Every mute, unmute and define made through Slack is recorded - who asked, what they said, which alerts were affected and until when - and kept for 30 days.
 People are named by their Slack display name where the optional `users:read` scope is granted, and by their Slack id otherwise.
 It survives Slack message retention and deletion.

 The dashboard has a **Chat ops log** link in the top right that shows it, and it is also available